 - I use CALM the sleeping app and get lulled to sleep by someone reading me a story (Matthew McConaughey is a favourite).

-- Going to the gym – Exercise helps me regulate my body clock and gives me a happy.
+- Going to the gym.
+Exercise helps me regulate my body clock and makes me happy.

 What to do if it’s not just the Winter blues